xperimex/xperimex.github.io/_posts/2021-04-04-fixed-points.md

 <img src="/img/fixed-points/NR1.png" style="width:500px; height=auto ">

-I had to zoom in extremely close for this graph because, as you can see, just a two iterations from a seed value $x_0=5$ finds a really accurate approximation of one of the roots of $f(x)$ and you wouldn't be able to see those lines unless magnified by this much.
+I had to zoom in extremely close for this graph because, as you can see, just after two iterations from a seed value $x_0=5$ finds a really accurate approximation of one of the roots of $f(x)$ and you wouldn't be able to see those lines unless magnified by this much.
 Let's work out a general iterative formula for this method.
 We first start with some $f(x)$.
 Just by using derivatives and definition of a line passing through the point $(x_n,f(x_n))$ for our tangent, we can solve the equation

 <center>
 $f'(x_n)(x-x_n) + f(x_n) = 0$